eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 + isinf(x)
 	- "Return a logical array which is true where the elements of x are infinite and false where they are not."
++ isnan(x)
+	- "Return a logical array which is true where the elements of x are NaN values and false where they are not."
++ isfinite(x)
+	- "Return a logical array which is true where the elements of x are finite values and false where they are not."

 ##	Build Automation for *GNU Octave*